December 8, 2010.

 The plant, for those that haven't been there, like most of the submarine reactor prototypes at the time, was only half a submarine.
 Only the reactor compartment and the engine room were enclosed in a high pressure containment structure.
 So there wasn't a 'whole' boat, but what was there was fairly accurate and faithful to the design of the 'real' submarine plant.

-Now the Trident was substantially larger than the Bates.
-In the Bates propulsion plant, we had three Air Particulate Detectors or APDs.
+Now the Trident was substantially larger than my qual boat, the USS WILLIAM H. BATES (SSN 680).
+In the BATES propulsion plant, we had three Air Particulate Detectors or APDs.
 One for the RC, one for AMR2, and one for the ER.
 The Trident, being a tad larger, had four.
 One for the RC, one for Engine Room forward and Maneuvering, one for Engine Room Aft, and unique to the prototype, a fourth for part of containment known as the FEC, or Forward End Compartment.

 As RC division, we were responsible for maintenance of the APDs, and for ease of discussion we had given the APDs nicknames.
 Since there were four APDs, and most of us were old enough to be Beatle fans, the names of Fab Four made a logical choice to make the APDs easier to reference.

 George, Paul, Ringo, and John.
 Hey, it made sense at the time.
 Turns out, John was the nickname of the Engine Room Aft APD.

 "Hey, after lunch, you're up for the monthly on Ringo."

 "Don't forget the source check on Paul and John!"